 Coming from a notoriously unsustainable land, my transition into a 100% self-reliant (and foreign) lifestyle will be abrupt and challenging.
 But the opportunity to exist off the grid of mainstream society while maintaining a mutual coexistence with the Earth will ultimately provide me with the most stark and necessary realizations about my own environmental responsibility back home.
 It will also give me something to compare the capricious consumption and lifestyle of most Americans and/or capitalist countries to.
 American free enterprise breeds unsustainability and spreads it across the planet.
 Its economic system began successfully but no economic system can persist forever.
 We have reached a point of absurdity in our country's history with proof in the many side effects of a self-destructive economy, including the encroaching constriction of social institutions (Government & Power, Banks & Money, Education system & Time) laziness & ill health sweeping the country (Fake food, Fast food, GMOs, Soda, Sedentary lifestyle) and even mindless herd-like symptoms (Television, Wage labor, Alcohol & Cigarettes).
 The general consensus in the upper western hemisphere seems to consist of playing into a single persistent global drama, which includes dismantling and polluting the natural landscape.
 The point has come in America's evolution to stretch out a little bit, to break free from the tiny cage we have constructed around the potential of so many marvelous minds.

-language and minds, but we still have a long transformation ahead.
+Sustainability can certainly be found in America and numerous progressive concepts and ideas seem to be permeating our language and minds, but we still have a long transformation ahead.
 Although more and more Americans are aware of the steps required to create a sustainable life and society, not all of them act upon those efforts.
 We are privileged to have access to ample amounts of valuable information about the world we live in and we must act upon such knowledge.
 For instance, it has been exposed that most bottled waters are the same or worse quality than household tap water, yet billions of dollars are spent on bottled water anyway.
 Also, it is known that reducing meat consumption by 50% would drastically cut back energy and water usage, but millions of Americans gobble down meat once or twice a day.
 We know that oil causes worldwide disputes and despair but we guzzle gallons of gasoline in motor vehicles every day.
 By now it is common sense that money does not lead to happiness and is an unnecessary & arbitrary idea, but everyone still goes along with the greedy, slavish paper chase.

-onvenience and consumption are two of USA's most prominent attributes.
+Convenience and consumption are two of USA's most prominent attributes.

 "I'll start using solar panels once I drive to and from the city five days a week for six months in order to afford one".
 "I will start my own garden and shop locally after the sales at Wal-mart end".
 "Money is evil, but I'll sacrifice half of my existence to obtaining it".
 Do you see the paradox?
 Capitalism and Sustainability do not seem compatible.